-- 5.1 The capital programme has been updated at appendix 6 and continues to include significant provisions for investment in town centres and employment land.
-Some of these will require prudential borrowing and each will be the subject of separate reports as the business cases are developed. - 5.2 The programme is partly funded by sales of assets.
+- 5.1 The capital programme is shown at appendix 7 with links to the Teignbridge 10 strategy projects.
+It continues to include significant provisions for investment in town centres and employment land.
+Some of these will require prudential borrowing and each will be the subject of separate report as the business cases are developed. - 5.2 The programme is partly funded by sales of assets.
 Community infrastructure levy is anticipated to fund the infrastructure plan.
 Significant contributions from revenue at £2.3 million in the current year and £1.3 million next year are enabled by new homes bonus receipts, business rate pilot funding (and carry forwards for 2017/18 only).
-The contributions reduce to £0.4 million in later years as the bonus is assumed to reduce. - 5.3 Government subsidy for housing disabled facilities grants through better care funding via county is assumed to continue at £1 million per annum.
+The contributions reduce in later years (being £0.4 million in 2020/21) as new homes bonus is assumed to reduce. - 5.3 Government subsidy for housing disabled facilities grants through better care funding via county is assumed to continue at £1 million per annum.
 Right to buy receipts are estimated at £0.7 million per annum.
 All this income is only used to fund housing.
-Housing investment continues at current levels with the majority going into the provision of, and disabled facilities grants for, private sector housing.
-Affordable housing provision is facilitated through identified sites with the majority of the remainder being delivered through the local plan. - 5.4 The infrastructure delivery plan investment over the next few years contributes to:
+Housing investment continues at current levels with the majority going into the provision of, and disabled facilities for, private sector housing.
+Affordable housing provision is facilitated through identified sites with the majority of the remainder being delivered through the local plan. - 5.4 The infrastructure delivery plan investment over the next few years contributes to: - A new railway station at Marsh Barton for South West Exeter and Teignbridge residents access to employment (£1.3 million by March 2021)

-- A new railway station at Marsh Barton for South West Exeter and Teignbridge residents access to employment (£1.3 million by March 2021) - Provision for improvements to the A382 of £5.1 million over 3 years - Provision for Education in SW Exeter and the wider Teignbridge area of £6.25 million over 4 years - Provision for further green spaces of £2.33 million over 4 years - Sports and leisure provision of £1.5 million over 4 years including Decoy and the Den play area refurbishments. - Heart of Teignbridge, coastal and other cycle provision (£1.2 million over four years) - 5.5 The energy and carbon reduction plan has been completed.
+- Provision for improvements to the A382 of £5.1 million over 3 years - Provision for Education in SW Exeter and the wider Teignbridge area of £6.25 million over 4 years - Provision for further green spaces of £2.33 million over 4 years - Sports and leisure provision of £1.5 million over 4 years including Decoy and the Den play area refurbishments - Heart of Teignbridge, coastal and other cycle provision (£1.2 million over four years) - 5.5 Indicative figures are included for major town centre and employment site investment.
+In total £44.8 million has been provided over the next three years.
+Expenditure would be through prudential borrowing with individual business cases being brought to members for consideration as they are developed over the financial plan period. - 5.6 The energy and carbon reduction plan has been completed.
 A provision has been made for a project to investigate a major heating improvement for Forde House for 2018/19.